-Just because a person was arrested for a sex crime accusation does not mean that he or she is guilty.
+Just because a person was investigated or arrested for a sex crime accusation does not mean that he or she is guilty.
 The accused has rights and remedies.

 HOW THE DEFENSE LAWYER FOR A SEX CRIME REPRESENTS HIS CLIENT

 Investigation.
 If you are the subject of an investigation for an alleged sex crime and the police, a detective, or a child protective services worker wants to speak with you, you should immediately seek the guidance of an experienced criminal defense attorney like Mr. Pflaum to protect your interests.

 More importantly Mr. Pflaum speaks to police, detectives and child protective services agents on behalf of the client to prevent an arrest or prosecution in court.

 Get Information to the Prosecutor.
 In some cases attorney Pflaum prepares vital information about the client and the case and delivers the information immediately to the prosecution’s office with the goal of persuading the prosecutor’s office not to file charges in court.